fourstarz/biolinkie/readme.md

 # biolinkie
 a biolink service for your github repos.

+# what is a biolink?

+a biolink is sites/apps that hosts links to websites that u choose. for example linktree.

 # how do i use it?
 - Download the **LATEST** release as this is the most stable.
 - when downloaded go to your repo and import it inside.